volkamerlab/maxsmi/README.md

 * Augmentation with reduced duplication
 * Augmentation with estimated maximum

-**Data sets used**
+**Data sets**
 * Physico-chemical data from MoleculeNet, available as part of [DeepChem](https://deepchem.readthedocs.io/en/latest/index.html)
     * ESOL
     * free solv
-    * lipohilicity
+    * lipophilicity
-* Bioactivity data from ChEMBL exemplifid on the EGFR kinase, retrieved from [kinodata](https://github.com/openkinome/kinodata)
+* Bioactivity data on the EGFR kinase, retrieved from [Kinodata](https://github.com/openkinome/kinodata)

-**DL models**
+**Deep learning models**
 * 1D convolutional neural network (CONV1D)
 * 2D convolutional neural network (CONV2D)
 * Recurrent neural network (RNN)

 The results of our study show that data augmentation improves the accuracy independently of the deep learning model and the size of the data.
-The best strategy led to the maxsmi models, which are available here for predictions on novel compounds on the provided data sets.
+The best strategy leads to the Maxsmi models, which are available here for predictions on novel compounds on the provided data sets.

 ## Installation using conda